angular-ui/grunt-uidocs/README.md

 [default] null

 Allow to use your own template.
 Use the default template at src/templates/index.tmpl as reference.

+#### thirdpartyPath
+[default] node_modules

+If you want thirdparty modules to be loaded from a different location than node_modules, you can set that path here.

 #### startPage
 [default] '/api'